-I’ve been to Gros Morne National Park twice, and I know I’ll be making another trip someday.
+I’ve been to Gros Morne National Park three times, and I know I’ll be making another trip someday.
 When you think of Newfoundland, people picture St. John’s.
 But while I appreciate the charm of that city’s brightly painted buildings, the rugged and verdant landscapes of Gros Morne have my heart.

 I planned my first visit to Newfoundland specifically to hike in the park.
 While the province has some spectacular hikes, my favourite trails are in Gros Morne.

-Despite two visits to the area, I still haven’t been to lots of places in the park.
+Despite three visits to the area, I still haven’t been to a few places in the park.
 (Trust me, I have plans to fix that someday.)
 But I can recommend lots of gorgeous spots to visit.

 My guide to Gros Morne National Park includes: